Canon 1200D vs Olympus E-620

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Olympus E-620 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 1200D and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the 1200D and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the 1200D was followed by the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 1200D and E-620 can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Olympus E-620 Manual.

 So how do things add up?
 Is the Canon 1200D better than the Olympus E-620 or vice versa?
 The listing below highlights the relative strengths of the two models.